Agoric/documentation/main/guides/js-programming/hardened-js.md

 }
 ```

-Now, the contents of the package.json file should look similiar to the snippet below.
+Now, the contents of the package.json file should look similar to the snippet below.

 ```json
 {